Answer the call of the open road with seven trips to see mighty rivers, red rock country, craggy coasts, and high mountain passes in the West.

 Nevada’s Highway 50 From Baker to Ely

-Fuel up for this trip with a plate of pecan-banana pancakes at the LectroLux Cafe in tiny Baker.
+Fuel up for this trip with a plate of pancakes at Kerouac's Cafe in tiny Baker.
 You’re about to drive 63 miles from here to Ely—a short leg of “America’s Loneliest Road.”

 You start across a flat expanse of sage and rabbitbrush just northeast of Great Basin National Park and the rugged Snake Range.
 Then the highway climbs along the Sacramento Pass, where old logging roads lure hikers and mountain bikers.